 Blog Profiles: Vegetarian Blogs

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
-If you’re a blogger or journalist looking for food and beverage news, let us know.
-We can customize a newsfeed for you on PR Newswire for Journalists.
+If you’re a blogger or journalist looking for vegetarian news, let us know.
+We can customize a newsfeed for you.

 Christine Cube is a senior audience relations manager with PR Newswire and freelance writer.
 Follow her at @cpcube.